Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Lie--Poisson preserving time integrator

 Preservation of Casimirs is a direct consequence of Theorem \ref{th1} and Lemma \ref{lemm1}. \end{proof}

-Method defined in \eqref{MHDmethod1} is an implicit scheme, meaning that it requires resolving \eqref{MHDmethod1} with respect to $(\tilde W,\tilde\Theta)$ at each iteration. \begin{remark} The scheme \eqref{MHDmethod1} has the order $O(h^{2})$, the same as the underlying symplectic Runge-Kutta method \eqref{implMP}.
-Nevertheless, it can straightforwardly be generalized to an integrator of an arbitrary order $O(h^{s})$, once we apply symplectic $s$-stage Runge-Kutta scheme on $T^{*}F$. \end{remark}
+\begin{remark} The scheme \eqref{MHDmethod1} has order of consistency $O(h^{2})$, the same as the underlying symplectic Runge-Kutta method \eqref{implMP}.
+It is straightforward to generalize to an integrator of arbitrary order $O(h^{s})$, once we apply symplectic $s$-stage Runge-Kutta scheme on $T^{*}F$. \end{remark}